Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-is the disk partition function (or {\it g-function}) in the matter factor of the reference $\BCFT$.
-The wedge state separating two $V$s under the integral in \eq{Psi2int} can be arbitrarily thin, and we can expect that the OPE of $V$s will create a divergence towards the lower limit of integration.
+where $\mathcal{N}$ is a constant.
+It is known that a subleading single pole cannot appear, otherwise the deformation is not exactly marginal.
+The trouble is that the wedge state separating two $V$s under the integral in \eq{Psi2int} can be arbitrarily thin, and the double pole in the OPE will create a divergence towards the lower limit of integration.
 Part of the problem is caused by the Schwinger representation of $1/\mathcal{L}_0$.
 The Schwinger representation is only valid operating on states with positive $\mathcal{L}_0$ eigenvalue.
 The zero momentum tachyon, however, has negative eigenvalue.
 This is actually a fairly common problem in string perturbation theory.
 For example, the representation of the Veneziano amplitude as an integral over moduli space likewise suffers from divergences from collisions of tachyon vertex operators.
-From the SFT point of view, such divergences originate from the failure of the Schwinger representation to correctly define the propogator.
-There are various proposed remedies of this problem \cite{Witten_ieps,SenTree}.
+From the SFT point of view, such divergences originate from the failure of the Schwinger representation to correctly define the propagator.
+There are various possible remedies.
 In the Veneziano amplitude, the most common is to analytically continue to unphysical momenta where OPEs of tachyon vertex operators are not divergent.
 Presently, we can proceed by simply dividing by the eigenvalue of $\mathcal{L}_0$ in the $\mathcal{L}_0$ level expansion.
 To do this we define a ``normal ordered" string field through the relation

 The OPE divergence is absorbed in the second term, so that the first term is finite as $\alpha\to 0$.
 In this way we can write

 We now expand this into eigenstates of $\mathcal{L}_0$: